-The Self-Inspection Check List contained within this handbook addresses basic NISPOM requirements through a series of questions arranged according to "Elements of Inspection."
-Before beginning your self-inspection, review the "Elements of Inspection" to determine which ones are applicable to your facility's involvement in the NISP.
-Use those elements which you have identified as pertaining to your security program to create your self-inspection check list.
+The Self-Inspection Checklist contained within this handbook addresses basic NISPOM requirements through a series of questions arranged according to "Elements of Inspection."
+It is important to know that not all "Elements of Inspection" will apply to every cleared company.
+Before beginning your self-inspection, it is recommended that you review the "Elements of Inspection" to determine which ones are applicable to your facility's involvement in the NISP.
+Then use those elements to customize a self-inspection checklist unique to your security program.

-The first three Elements of Inspection: (A) Facility Security Clearance (FCL), (B) Access Authorizations, and (C) Security Education apply to all facility security programs and should be covered during the self-inspection.
-Any remaining elements need only be covered if they relate to your security program.
+There are five "Elements of Inspection" that are common to ALL cleared companies participating in the NISP and should be incorporated into your customized self-inspection check list: (A) Facility Security Clearance (FCL), (B) Access Authorizations, (C) Security Education, (D) FOCI, and (E) Classification.
+Any remaining elements need to only be covered if they relate to your security program.
 If you have questions about the relevancy of any element of inspection for your facility, please contact your Industrial Security Representative (IS Rep) for guidance.
 A look at your Standard Practice Procedure (SPP), if you have one, may also provide clues.
 Of course, as your program becomes more involved with classified information (e.g., changing from a non-possessing to a possessing facility), you will have to expand your self-inspection checklist to include those additional elements of inspection.

 Also remember that not all of the questions (requirements) within each element may relate to your program.
 Since each question includes a NISPOM paragraph citation, review each requirement against the context of your industrial security program.
 If your involvement with classified information invokes the requirement, your procedures should comply with it and your self-inspection should assess your compliance.
 Reading all questions in the relevant elements of inspection will help you become more knowledgeable of the NISPOM requirements.
 In all cases, the regulatory guidance takes priority over company established procedures.